adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

 This will be my first attempt at this.

 The motorcycle in one piece.
-Realy a dinousaur, no fuel injection, no fuel pump, no computers, just gravity and world war 2 technology
+A real dinousaur, no fuel injection, no fuel pump, no computers, just gravity and world war 2 technology

 ![placeholder](/public/aprilia_carb_removal/start.jpg "start")